lydell/source-map-resolve/readme.md

 - `callback(error, result)` is a function that is invoked with either an error or `null` and the result.

+The result is an object with the following properties:

+- `sourcesResolved`: The same as `map.sources`, except all the sources are fully resolved.
-The result is an array with the contents of all sources in `map.sources`, in the same order as `map.sources`.
+- `sourcesContent`: An array with the contents of all sources in `map.sources`, in the same order as `map.sources`.

 ### `sourceMapResolve.resolve(code, codeUrl, read, callback)` ###